15 Surprising Things to Do in Salamina Greece

 And tore across the empty sand

-15. Go to Panagia Faneromeni Monastery
+14. Go to Panagia Faneromeni Monastery

 Faneromeni Monastery Salamina

-Since you are visiting the Sikelianos House, very close lies the beautiful and impressive Holy Monastery of Panagia (Holy Mother), the most important monastery in Salamina Greece.
-The idea of its construction first came in 1642 when Lampros Kanellos saw a dream of the Holy Mother asking for a church dedicated to her which soon after he built.
+The idea of its construction first came in 1642 when Lampros Kanellos saw a dream of the Holy Mother asking for a church dedicated to her, which soon after he built.

 During the Greek Revolutionary War (1821) against the Ottomans, the Monastery monks used its rooms as a hospital and sanctuary for the Greek fighters.
 Today 19 nuns are living there, taking care of the monastery.

-16. Ouzo and Seafood at Kakias Tavern
+15. Ouzo and Seafood at Kakias Tavern

 Kakias Tavern in Salamina Greece

 Kakias Tavern is one of the best seaside places to enjoy fresh seafood, great risotto, grilled octopus, squid, and fried zucchini, some of its many delicious choices.
-Accompany them with many glasses of chilled ouzo or Greek beer Mythos!

 You can very easily find it on the other side of Salamina port towards the west side of the island, just a few minutes’ drive.
 If you ask for Kakias Tavern everyone will know to show you the direction.

-Where Else to Eat in Salamina Greece?
+Where Best to Stay in Salamina

 Can I do Island Hopping from Salamina?